Help keep your firm running if a covered disability keeps you out of the office – with the AIA Trust Group Business Overhead Disability Insurance Plan

 That’s because the AIA Trust Business Overhead Plan provides up to $10,000 a month to help pay your business expenses such as rent and salaries, if you suffer a covered disability.

 This plan is especially important for sole practitioners and single-professional firms.
 In addition, if you are set up in a partnership, your portion of the ongoing expenses still continue whether or not you are working.

-The AIA Trust Group Business Overhead Plan features a choice of two benefit period plans and these affordable members-only rates.
+The AIA Trust Group Business Overhead Plan features a choice of two benefit period plans at competitive members-only rates.
 Reference the ‘Rates’ tab for details.

 Provides Flexible Monthly Benefit Amounts

-As long as you are an AIA member, under age 60, actively-at-work at least 20 hours a week, are a U.S. resident (except for FL, IN, KY, MN, NH, NC, TN, TX, VT, WA, Puerto Rico and territories) and are not on active duty in the military, you can choose a benefit amount based on your monthly business expenses up to $10,000 (in $100 increments).
+As long as you are an AIA member, under age 60, actively-at-work at least 20 hours a week, are a U.S. or Puerto Rico resident (except for FL, NC, NV, VT, WA, and other territories) and are not on active duty in the military, you can choose a benefit amount based on your eligible monthly business expenses up to $10,000 (in $100 increments).